Parallelizing Tool Execution and LLM Generation for Low-Latency Agent Serving: Background and Motivation

-LLM agents naturally follow an \emph{Iterative LLM--Tool Loop}, as shown in \autoref{fig:workflow}.
-In each iteration, the LLM is conditioned on the current context and execution history, and then either (i) emits the final answer and terminates, or (ii) decides to invoke a tool with concrete parameters.
-If a tool is invoked, the system executes the call, appends the tool output back into the session state, and resumes LLM inference on the updated context.
+A modern LLM-powered agent follows an \emph{Iterative LLM--Tool Loop}, as shown in Fig.~\ref{fig:workflow}.
+In each iteration, the LLM is conditioned on the current context and execution history, and then either emits the final answer or invokes a tool with concrete parameters.
+If a tool is invoked, the tool executor runs the invocation, appends the observation back into the session state, and resumes LLM generation on the updated context.

-This loop repeats until the LLM determines that enough evidence has been gathered and produces the final result as the session output.
-From a system perspective, end-to-end latency is jointly determined by LLM inference and tool execution.
+This execution model changes the serving objective.
+Unlike isolated LLM requests, agent sessions are long-running, stateful, and highly sequential.
+Agent execution is semantically sequential: each step depends on the output of the previous step.
+In today's agent systems like Codex and Qwen Code, however, this semantic order is typically realized as a physically serialized path: the LLM generates, emits a tool call, waits for the tool result, and then resumes generation.
+As a result, LLM generation and tool execution form a single critical path.
+Therefore, the agent serving system's latency objective shifts from minimizing token-level latency to minimizing task-level end-to-end (E2E) latency across online sessions, including both average and tail latency.